yuvaldori/gigaspaces-wiki-jekyll/xap100/notify-container.markdown

 For further details see [Durable Notifications](./durable-notifications.html).

 {%warning%}
 Durable Notification does not support an embedded Space, it can only be used with a remote proxy.
-Use a [Polling container](./polling-container.html) as an alternative.
+The alternative is to use a `Polling Container` using [SingleReadReceiveOperationHandler](./polling-container.html#trigger-receive-operation).
 {%endwarning%}

 # Take on Notify